communicaretools/interview2016/README.md

 ## Client
 The client is a fairly standard angularjs/ionic app, except that the files are structured per feature/area rather than by framework concept (controllers, views, etc).

+Unit tests follow the same conventions as in the backend, with the test files next to the units they test.
 In order to run unit tests, run:
 ```
 $ dc exec client gulp test
 ```